luckily417-afk/Computer-sends-alert-to-mobile-phone/README.md

 “附带文字”-Accompanying text
 Please change the channel before use！
-If you can't see the blue button, please extend the window downward Why I made this
+If you can't see the blue button, please extend the window downward

+Why I made this
-I often let AI agents (Codex, Computer Use, etc.) work on tasks while I am away from my computer.
+I often let AI agents (Codex, open claw.) work on tasks while I am away from my computer.
 Sometimes the agent encounters something it cannot solve by itself, such as:
 * CAPTCHA verification
 * Login confirmation